themichaelyang/programming-fonts/README.md

 $ ./install.sh
 ```

-This will copy over SF Mono into the ```San-Francisco-Mono``` directory and then also load all the font families in this repo into Font Book, so you can pick and choose which fonts you'd like to install.
+This will copy the SF Mono files into the ```San-Francisco-Mono``` directory and then load all the font families in this repo into Font Book, so you can choose which fonts you'd like to install.

 If you're on Windows, you should get a mac and install using the instructions above. 😙